 When starting up a company you must register the company first.
 The registration process is complex for those who don’t know the laws of the Thailand.
 But don’t worry this is why we are here.
-With the help of our extensive knowledge and expertise, the registration process will be very easy.
+With the help of our lawyer’s extensive knowledge and expertise, the registration process will be very easy.
 Our representatives speak both Thai and English and will help you through the registration process.

-A company in Thailand may make an application for 100% foreign ownership by offering benefits to the country under the Foreign Business License.
+A company in Thailand may apply for 100% foreign ownership by offering benefits to the country under the Foreign Business License.
 This can either be through technical or knowledge transfer, employment or investment factors.

-A company registered under “Manufacture for Export only” is eligible for 100% foreign ownership if all the revenues are generated from outside Thailand.
+A company that manufactures goods in Thailand and exports is eligible for 100% foreign ownership if all revenues are generated from outside Thailand.

 A company registered as Hotel Management can apply for 100% foreign ownership.

-Thai limited companies are the preferred route for starting a business in Thailand.
-It is because of the fact that they are very similar to co-operations in other developed nations and countries.
-This process might seem familiar to all the businesspeople.
 All limited companies have directors (executive & non-executive), shareholders (both Thai and foreign), promoters and limited liability.
-In the said case, limited liability means that the shareholders of the Thai company can only lose the capital they have invested.
-They will not be allowed to pay the liabilities if the company makes a default.
+Limited liability means that the shareholders of the Thai company can only lose the capital they have invested and will not be required to pay the liabilities if the company defaults.

-Another benefit of setting up a company in Thailand is that the rights and obligations of all parties are set down in writing ensuring top performance while making the duties clear to all the stakeholders.
+One of the benefits of setting up a Limited Company in Thailand is that the rights and obligations of all parties are set down in writing ensuring top performance while making the duties clear to all the stakeholders.
 With a Thai limited company, all legal entitlements and responsibilities are clearly stated and available for reference when required.

-Sunbelt Asia Legal Advisors provide a one-stop complete solution including company registration, corporate secretarial, full-service accounting, and registered address.
-We specialize in setting up safe and secure company structures for foreigners in Thailand – providing them with the secure environment for making an investment.
+Sunbelt Asia’s lawyers specialize in setting up safe and secure company structures for foreigners in Bangkok and Thailand – providing you with the secure environment you need for making an investment.